 Windows are such crucial elements to a home, so homeowners look for options that serve their purpose and add unique design elements to a home.
 When you view a home, you don’t necessarily think about the type of window used, or if the homeowner changed it from a single-hung to a casement window; what makes the neighbors notice the overall effect of new windows?

-The five most popular windows generally suggested by builders and remodelers for a home are single-hung, double-hung, bay and bow, casement and specialty windows.
+The five most popular windows generally suggested by builders and remodelers for a home are single-hung, double-hung, bay and bow, casement, and specialty windows.
 Homeowners can choose from these options to achieve their design goals.
-However, there are so many options when selecting new windows, but the first decision to make is type.
+However, there are so many options when selecting new windows, but the first decision is to make types.

 You undoubtedly guessed the difference between single-hung and double-hung windows – both sashes are adjustable in a double-hung window.
 This window provides additional air to circulate, adding versatility and easier cleaning.
 The newest version of double-hung windows has a tip-in feature that enables homeowners to easily reach all exterior and interior surfaces to ensure a squeaky clean window.
 As you might have expected, typically, double-hung windows are more expensive to buy than single-hung windows.

 Bay and Bow Windows:

 The third option that homeowners are encouraged to consider is the bay and bow windows.
 They extend beyond the exterior walls and are often used to create visual interest.
 Most times, the bay and bow window types come with window seating or a window space that can be used for other design elements or plants.

 This window type typically has three openings, with the middle one fixed.
 A bay and bow window can make a whole lot of difference to your home, with its curved structure consisting of four or more windows creating a nice ledge feature in a home interior.